Rosalita/rosalita.github.io/about/index.md

 My name is Rosie Hamilton and I am a technophile, I love new technology.

-I'm also a autodidact.
+I'm also an autodidact.
 I have taught myself many wonderful things and hold the belief that I can learn anything I set my mind to.

 My current day job is working as a Senior Test Engineer on financial software projects.